 Writers tend to fall into either early-morning or late-night camps.
 That’s because our brains wonderfully surrender all traces of reality when we’re pre- or post-dreaming.
 Marian Keyes set her alarm ahead of the office to complete her first novel.
 Jay McInerney kept cosying up to the keyboard way past the midnight hour.
 No matter which option hits the mark, make it a date.

 Friendly Advice: When circumstances don’t allow, don’t beat yourself up.
-Keep jotting down ideas, and know you’ll make it up to your manuscript with a ream of words waiting in the wings.
+Keep jotting down ideas, and know you’ll make it up to your manuscript with that ream of words waiting in the wings.

 3. Plan, plan, plan!